pcode-at/pcode-academy/react-beginner/readme.md

 #### 09:30
 JavaScript is a single-threaded programming language.
 Considering this it is very important that you understand the behaviour of asynchron code.
 I highly recommend reading this [article](https://blog.bitsrc.io/understanding-asynchronous-javascript-the-event-loop-74cd408419ff).
 Also check out this [article](https://medium.freecodecamp.org/avoiding-the-async-await-hell-c77a0fb71c4c).
 It points out the correct usage of async/await and how you can avoid common pitfalls.

+### Video #20
+#### 01:57
+As I mentioned above the usage of an object instead of an array for storing the fishes wasn't maybe the correct decision.
+It is just common sense that if something is written in plural you can iterate over this.
+Keep this in mind for writing a simple and easy to understand code.

+#### 08:18
+If the application would use Redux you could avoid this complex data handling, because you could access the whole data state of the application in every (container) component.

+#### 15:07
+With TypeScript you would encounter this bug immediately in your editor and not during runtime.

 ## PCode Clean Code Adventure
 Video #17 14:05: Line 8 and 24